milestonesys/mipsdk-samples-plugin/SensorMonitor/README.md

 # Sensor Monitor

-The SensorMonitor sample involves configuration in the XProtect Management Client, loading in the event server, and display and navigation in the Smart Client\'s Map and Smart Map view items.
+The SensorMonitor sample involves configuration in the XProtect Management Client, loading in the Event Server, and display and navigation in the Smart Client\'s Map and Smart Map view items.
 The sample does not carry out any real communication with a device.